biolink/biolink-model/docs/index.md

        * [DiseaseOrPhenotypicFeature](DiseaseOrPhenotypicFeature.md) - Either one of a disease or an individual phenotypic feature.
 Some knowledge resources such as Monarch treat these as distinct, others such as MESH conflate.
           * [Disease](Disease.md)
           * [PhenotypicFeature](PhenotypicFeature.md)
-       * [Environment](Environment.md) - A feature of the environment of an organism that influences one or more phenotypic features of that organism, potentially mediated by genes
+       * [ExposureEvent](ExposureEvent.md) - A feature of the environment of an organism that influences one or more phenotypic features of that organism, potentially mediated by genes
+          * [ChemicalExposure](ChemicalExposure.md) - A chemical exposure is an intake of a particular chemical substance
              * [DrugExposure](DrugExposure.md) - A drug exposure is an intake of a particular chemical substance
           * [Treatment](Treatment.md) - A treatment is targeted at a disease or phenotype and may involve multiple drug 'exposures'
        * [MolecularEntity](MolecularEntity.md) - A gene, gene product, small molecule or macromolecule (including protein complex)
           * [ChemicalSubstance](ChemicalSubstance.md) - May be a chemical entity or a formulation with a chemical entity as active ingredient, or a complex material with multiple chemical entities as part